 Medications are available to cure strep throat, relieve its symptoms, and prevent its complications and spread.

-If you or your child has strep throat, your doctor will likely prescribe an oral antibiotic.
+If your doctor diagnoses you or your child with strep throat, your doctor will likely prescribe an oral antibiotic.
 If taken within 48 hours of the onset of the illness, antibiotics reduce the duration and severity of symptoms, as well as the risk of complications and the likelihood that infection will spread to others.

 With treatment, you or your child should start feeling better in a day or two.
 Call your doctor if there's no improvement after taking antibiotics for 48 hours.